Vizzuality/half-earth-v3/_docs/scientists/index.md

 permalink: /_docs/science
 ---
 # Old Resources
-The documentation for scientists has been living at Vizzuality's Science Team wiki, it is currently been moved to this wiki ([ArcGIS Online](https://github.com/Vizzuality/sci-team-wiki/wiki/ESRI---ArcGIS-Online) and [ArcPy](https://github.com/Vizzuality/sci-team-wiki/wiki/ESRI-Arcpy)).
+The documentation for scientists has been living at Vizzuality's Science Team wiki, it is currently being moved to this wiki ([ArcGIS Online](https://github.com/Vizzuality/sci-team-wiki/wiki/ESRI---ArcGIS-Online) and [ArcPy](https://github.com/Vizzuality/sci-team-wiki/wiki/ESRI-Arcpy)).

 Most of the notebooks used in the Half-Earth Project are saved in Vizzuality's repository [`he-scratchfolder`](https://github.com/Vizzuality/he-scratchfolder).
 # Intro [to be moved to Readme file]